SciGraph/SciGraph/README.md

     vagrant ssh

 If you're not using the vagrant box make sure you have `git`, `maven`, and `java 7` available.
+SciGraph currently has known issues with Java 8.
+It _should_ still work but prefer Java 7 unless you're just kicking the tires.

 Clone and compile the project: